tonioloewald/bindinator.js/docs/components.md

 ## Binding to Components

-A component instance automatically has private data that is registered against its `component_id`.
+A component instance automatically has private data that is registered against its `componentId`.

-In the component's script you can work with this private data by using paths relative to `component_id` in your scripts, or just use the convenience methods `register` to completely overwrite this data, and `get` and `set` to access and modify paths inside id.
+In the component's script you can work with this private data by using paths relative to `componentId` in your scripts, or just use the convenience methods `register` to completely overwrite this data, and `get` and `set` to access and modify paths inside id.

-In bindings you can use `_component_` to refer to the `component_id` so if you want a component to have have a private value for some specific state or to use a private method to handle an event, you could do something like this:
+In bindings you can use `_component_` to refer to the `componentId` so if you want a component to have have a private value for some specific state or to use a private method to handle an event, you could do something like this: